Kazthwak/JethrOS/README.md

 # JethrOS

-This is a garbage OS made by me.
+I HAVE STOPPED WORKING ON THIS.
+SEE https://github.com/Kazthwak/jethros2 This is a garbage OS made by me.
 I have interrupt (singular) working.
 YAAAAAAAAAAW :-).
 I cannot explain my joy with words.
 The os-image is a binary file that if written to the start of a disk, *should* work properly.